wpferguson/global.hackathon/TEAMS.md

 An awesome guy,who won Google Code-In 2013.

 Harsh Vardhan:
-An awesome guy who participated in some coding contets and also participated in Google Code-In 2011 and 2012.
+An awesome guy who participated in some coding contests and also participated in Google Code-In 2011 and 2012.

 ## Languages we love: